 In about 50% of decompensated patients, prosthetic valve implantation markedly depresses ejection fraction because in such patients, ventricular function has become dependent on the afterload reduction of MR.

-Antibiotic prophylaxis is no longer recommended except for patients who have had valve replacement (see see Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).
+Antibiotic prophylaxis is no longer recommended except for patients who have had valve replacement (see Table 4: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

 Anticoagulants are used to prevent thromboemboli (see Prevention) in patients with AF.